wp-plugins/nvd3-visualisations/readme.txt

 = Where are my data sets stored and what happens for them if I remove chart's page/post or whole plugin? =

 Look at the blog's root and the folder called **charts_nvd3**.
 Data sets are stored there by random names and they stay there until you remove them by FTP client.
 If you create very many/big data sets it is a pretty good idea to clean this folder from time to time manually.

+= How can I change the margins around the chart bigger? =

+You have 2 choices here: outside of chart container (normally div/span element) or inside its svg element.
+Take a look at example **shortcode_margins_demo.txt** to learn more about these options, please.

+= How can I change the look of elements of chart from default (eq its lines, bars, etc)? =

+You can set custom colors for each chart separately.

+If you wish to set own custom palette, use **colors** option.
+Example - options="{colors:'red,green,blue'}"

+If you wish to have fixed set of palettes, use **colorbrewer** option.
+Example - options="{colorbrewer:{palette:'Blues'}}"

+Finally, there is an option **style** that feeds in all legal values to the chart's svg raw structure.
+A normal example - options="{ style:{'fill':'orange', 'stroke':'navy'} }"

 = Is it possible to have multiple charts on the same WP post or page? =